Editorial Review

 Calculate precise reconstitution volumes and dosages with our peptide calculator tool.

-AOD-9604 dosing varies significantly between oral and injectable routes, reflecting the bioavailability difference.
-All dosing information is for research reference only:
+AOD-9604 dosing varies greatly between oral and injectable routes.
+This reflects the bioavailability difference.
+All dosing info is for research reference only.

 Subcutaneous Injection

-Research protocols typically use 250-300 mcg subcutaneously once daily, administered in the morning on an empty stomach.
-Some protocols use a loading phase of 400-500 mcg daily for the first 2 weeks before reducing to 250-300 mcg for maintenance.
+Research protocols typically use 250-300 mcg subcutaneously once daily in the morning on an empty stomach.
+Some protocols use a loading phase of 400-500 mcg daily for 2 weeks before reducing to 250-300 mcg for maintenance.
 Injection is typically in the abdominal subcutaneous fat.
-Morning fasted administration is preferred because insulin — elevated in the fed state — antagonizes lipolytic activity.

 The Phase IIb trial used oral doses of 1-20 mg daily.
-If pursuing oral research, doses of 10-20 mg daily on an empty stomach reflect the clinical trial protocol.
-Oral administration must be on a completely empty stomach (overnight fast) with water only, as food dramatically reduces the already-low oral bioavailability of peptide fragments.
+For oral research, doses of 10-20 mg daily on an empty stomach reflect the clinical trial protocol.
+Oral dosing must be on a fully empty stomach (overnight fast) with water only.
+Food dramatically reduces the already-low oral bioavailability of peptide fragments.

 Research Protocol Duration